0xJs/domain_audit/CONTRIBUTING.md

-# Contributing to RedTeaming Cheatsheet
+# Contributing to the Domain_Audit tool
 I would love your input.
 Feel free to contribute and send a pull request adding a new PowerShell function.

 ## Any contributions you make will be under the MIT Software License